turingschool/launch-curriculum/module3/lessons/Week3/CreateSingleResource.md

 ## Testing a From

-> With your partner: Brainstorm What we need to test for the code we wrote today.
+> With your partner: Brainstorm what tests we should write for the code we wrote today.

 ### Testing /movies/new